romaing/carouFredSel-childpage-ajax/README.md

 requis : "Advanced Post List" plugin for wordpress

-comment l'utilisé
+how to use

-1/ installer "Advanced Post List" et "carouFredSel-childpage-ajax" et les activer
+1/ install "Advanced Post List" and "carouFredSel-childpage-ajax" and activate

-2/ importer Preset Name "childpage" dans "Advanced Post List" https://github.com/romaing/carouFredSel-childpage-ajax/edit/master/APL.childpage.2013-11-17.json
+2/ Import preset Name "childpage" in "Advanced Post List"

+https://github.com/romaing/carouFredSel-childpage-ajax/edit/master/APL.childpage.2013-11-17.json

-- loader le preset
+- load the preset
-- regler la selecteur
+- adjust the selector
-- sauvegarder "Advanced Post List"
+- save "Advanced Post List"

-3/ mettre dans la page le Shortcode [post_list name="childpage"] dans la page ou l'on veux le carousel
+3/ Insert the Shortcode [post_list name="childpage"] in the page where you want the carousel